-If parents or pupils are unhappy with the support provided they should discuss their concerns directly with the Headteacher.
+If parents, carers, or pupils are unhappy with the support provided, they should discuss their concerns directly with the Headteacher.

-If this does not resolve the issue, they can make a formal complaint through the normal school complaints procedure which can be found on the school website or as a hard copy by request to school.
+If this does not resolve the issue, they can make a formal complaint through the normal school complaints procedure which can be found on the school's website or from the school office.